 The “Trend Line” will help you better understand your burn down data by averaging out the “Actual” line data.
 From the diagram above we can see that this particular piece of work is running about 20-25% behind schedule.
 The “Done Today” bars simply show how many story points were completed each day.

-You can see that this piece of work has 5 days to finish, and as we’re trending approximately 25% behind schedule, its going to take a herculean effort to finish all the work in time.
+You can see that this piece of work has 5 days to finish, and as we’re trending approximately 25% behind schedule, it is going to take an Herculean effort to finish all the work in time.
 Ultimately, a burn down chart provides a great method of instantly seeing the status of a piece of work.

 - Risk Management: to visualize how total risk is trending during a project.